preraks116/threejs-fbx-preview/README.md

 # threejs-fbx-preview
-An FBX model preview tool written in three js to easily inspect an fbx model in a scene.
+An FBX model preview tool written in three js to easily inspect an fbx model in a scene and test performance.
 [Click Here](https://fbx-preview.netlify.app/) to run deployed version
 ## Running the Code
 To run the code we run the following line on the terminal